-This small chain of volcanic islands lies scattered in the Banda Sea, to the south of the larger isles of Ambon and Seram, both of which have fertile mountainous terrain cloaked in tropical rainforest home to a wealth of wildlife.
+This small chain of volcanic islands lies scattered to the south of the larger isles of Ambon and Seram, both of which have fertile mountainous terrain cloaked in tropical rainforest home to a wealth of wildlife.

 For many years, the Spice Islands (also known as the Banda Islands) were renowned for their significance in the spice trade.
-Today, they are known not only for their history but also for their breath-taking landscapes.
-With a mixture of history and natural beauty, abandoned forts, nutmeg groves and local markets, this region has plenty to see on land.
+Today, they are known not only for their history but also for their breathtaking landscapes.

 Elsewhere in this remote region, North Maluku ripe for exploration with the rugged forested island of Morotai, a far-flung paradise islands in the Halmahera Sea holding similar historic significance in the spice trade and playing a part in World War II under occupation by Japan and then the US before Indonesia’s independence.